mtulio/provider-certification-tool/docs/user-installation-review.md

 * [Azure]()https://github.com/openshift/installer/blob/master/data/data/azure/vnet/internal-lb.tf#L7: Standard

-### The Load Balancer and the Hairpin traffic
+### Review Hairpin Traffic <a name="loadbalancers-hairpin"></a>

-If the Load Balancer does not support hairpin traffic, when a backend is load-balanced to itself and the traffic is dropped, you need to provide a solution.
+If the Load Balancer does not allow hairpin traffic to the node, when a backend is load-balanced to itself and the traffic is dropped, you need to provide a solution.

-On the integrated clouds that do not support Hairpin traffic, the OpenShift provides one static pod to redirect traffic destined to the lb VIP back to the node on the kube-apiserver.
+On the integrated clouds that do not support Hairpin traffic, the OpenShift provides the static pod to redirect traffic destined for the lb VIP back to the node on the kube-apiserver.

-Reference:
+For Reference:

 - [Static pods to redirect hairpin traffic for Azure](https://github.com/openshift/machine-config-operator/blob/master/templates/master/00-master/azure/files/opt-libexec-openshift-azure-routes-sh.yaml)
 - [Static pods to redirect hairpin traffic for AlibabaCloud](https://github.com/openshift/machine-config-operator/tree/master/templates/master/00-master/alibabacloud)

+Steps to reproduce the Hairpin traffic to a node:

+- deploy one sample pod
+- add one service with a node port
+- create the load balancer with the listener in any port.
+Example 80
+- create the backend/target group pointing to the node port
+- add the node which the pod is running to the LB/target group/backend nodes
+- try to reach the load balancer IP/DNS through the pod

-## Components
+## Components <a name="components"></a>

-### etcd
+### etcd <a name="components-etcd"></a>

 Review etcd's disk speed requirements: